toddzebert/SAOut-Of-This-World/firmware/readme.md

 ## Tick/Tock

 `SysClick` is used to create a synchronous 0.1ms "tick", and every 10 there's a "tock" (1ms).
 The main loop runs on the tocks.
-The tick is meant to provide PWM of the LEDs.
+The tick is meant to provide PWM of the LEDs (unimplemented as of yet).

+## i2c Use
+@todo

 ## TODO & Progress